EC, # RES, #CON

 Summary:

-The Meadow Viper (Vipera ursinii) Conservation Project focuses on researching and preserving this rare snake species by studying its reproductive biology and habitat needs.
-Zagreb Zoo contributed through research on juvenile development and launched an educational exhibition to inform visitors about the ecological importance of snakes.
-These efforts support the long-term monitoring and conservation of this endangered species in Croatia’s high mountain regions.
+The Meadow Viper (Vipera ursinii) Conservation Project is dedicated to the research and preservation of this rare and endangered snake species, with a focus on its reproductive biology and habitat requirements.
+Zagreb Zoo has played a key role in the project by conducting research on juvenile development and creating an educational exhibition to raise public awareness about the ecological importance of snakes.
+These combined efforts contribute to the ongoing monitoring and long-term conservation of the Meadow Viper in Croatia’s high mountain regions.